AVSLab/basilisk/src/simulation/dynamics/prescribedMotion/prescribedMotionStateEffector.rst

 because the dynamics module must be connected to kinematic profiler modules to define the states of the prescribed secondary body that is connected to the rigid spacecraft hub.
 The integrated test for this module has two simple scenarios it is testing.
-The first scenario prescribes a 1 DOF rotation for the prescribed body using the :ref:`prescribedRot1DOF` profiler module.
-The second scenario prescribes a 1 DOF translation for the prescribed body using the :ref:`prescribedLinearTranslation` profiler module.
+The first scenario prescribes a 1 DOF rotation for the prescribed body using the :ref:`prescribedRotation1DOF` profiler module.
+The second scenario prescribes a 1 DOF linear translation for the prescribed body using the :ref:`prescribedLinearTranslation` profiler module.

 The unit test ensures that the profiled 1 DOF rotation is properly computed for a series of initial and reference PRV angles and maximum angular accelerations.
 The final prescribed angle ``theta_FM_Final``